VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Education has not yet caught up to the idea of Google, StackOverflow, and the Internet.
 College is still largely about memorizing things you'll soon forget instead of helping build a framework for understanding.
   * Progress and change is exponential, while humans ability to adapt and react is, and always has been, linear.
   * It still makes sense to learn how to do a derivative by hand a few times, it just doesn't make sense to do complex ones
-    * Can we *please* teach people how to program up numerical analysis solvers early
+    * Can we *please* teach people how to program their own numerical analysis solvers early
   * People taught to solve yesterday's problems will at best solve today's problems too late
   * Nobody makes money by doing hundreds of integrals by hand every day.
 * While the [Perato Principle](https://en.wikipedia.org/wiki/Pareto_principle) would lead you to believe that 80% of what we lean is shit with 20% being actually useful, I've found that it's more like 95/5 for what assignments, nuggets of knowledge, and test or quiz questions have stuck with me.